rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.3.2">5.31.3.2</a> Transcribe the place of manufacture as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.

-## 5.31.31 Places of manufacture with initial prepositions, etc.
+## 5.31.31 Place of manufacture with initial prepositions, etc.

 <a name="5.31.31.1">5.31.31.1</a> Include in the transcription any prepositions appearing before the place of manufacture as well as any accompanying words or phrases associated with the place name.